OtacilioN/awesome-hacktoberfest-plant-a-tree/README.md

 > Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop **contributing to the environment** and a **sustainable future**?
 Find an organization here so **you can** plant a tree! :seedling:

+## Important :warning:

+This repository is considered excluded from hacktoberfest, so contributions here will not count towards the event.
+But the trees planted through here will still save the world

 ## Choose where to plant

 - [Global](#global):globe_with_meridians: